rasmuserik/p2pweb/blockchain-computer.md

 # Architecture

-The blockchain computer has a global memory on which computation runs in parallel.
 Both memory and computation are distributed across the nodes of the network.

 **A node** is any application/web-browser that connects into the network, and contributes computation and storage.

 ## Overlay Network

-The address of a node is the hash of its public key.
-Nodes are connected in a kademlia-like topology.

 Notice that honest nodes will be evenly distributed across the address space.